DSharpPlus/DSharpPlus/docs/articles/commands/intro.md

 ```

 <br/>
-Now we'll need to enable CommandsNext for our `DiscordClient` instance.
+Next, CommandsNext will need to be enabled on our `DiscordClient`.

-Create a new variable named `commands` and assign it the result of `DiscordClient#UseCommandsNext()`.<br/>
-You'll also need to pass in a new `CommandsNextConfiguration` instance to that extension method.
+You'll need to call the `UseCommandsNext` extension method on `DiscordClient`.<br/>
+A `CommandsNextConfiguration` instance will need to be passed to that method.

+Assign the result of `DiscordClient#UseCommandsNext` to a new varible named `commands`.

 ```cs
 var discord = new DiscordClient();